Kamma (caste): Origins

 The modern community of Kammas is believed to have originated from agriculturists of the Kammanadu region in coastal Andhra Pradesh.
 The region, lying between the Gundlakamma River and the Krishna River in the erstwhile Guntur district (which included the three subdistricts later transferred to the Ongole district in 1970), had an identity dating back to ancient times.

+Historical Epigraphy and Evolution

+The administrative roots of Kammanadu trace back to the Satavahana period, during which the empire was divided into units known as Aharas and Rashtras.
+The lower Krishna valley, encompassing modern day Guntur and Prakasam, was organised as a Rashtra, a framework later inherited by the Ikshvakus and Pallavas.
+Historically, the agricultural wealth of this district is noted for fuelling the construction of the Amaravati Stupa, with the region eventually becoming known as Karma rashtra.

+The identity of the Kammanadu region is well attested through a series of historical grants spanning over a millennium.
+The region was originally known in Sanskrit as Karma-rashtra, first appearing in 3rd-century Ikshvaku inscriptions at Jaggayyapeta.
+This was followed by the Mayidavolu Grant (c. early 4th century AD), issued by the Pallava prince Sivaskandavarman from Kanchipuram to his officials in Dhanyakataka (Amaravati).
+This grant is significant for establishing early Pallava sovereignty over the Guntur region, which they referred to at the time as Andhrapata.

+Shortly thereafter, the Mattepad Grant of King Damodaravarman (Ananda Gotrikas dynasty) referred to the area as Kammaka-rattha, a Prakrit variation.
+Under the Pallava dynasty, the region's administrative status was solidified through charters such as the Chendalur Grant of Kumara Vishnu II and the Omgodu Grant of Vijaya Skandavarman II, both of which describe the Guntur-Ongole territory as Karmma-rashtra.
+Following the 7th century, under the influence of the Eastern Chalukyas and later the Telugu Chodas, the Sanskrit name transitioned into the local Telugu form, Kammanadu.
+This transition is finalised in 12th-century records, such as the Konidena inscriptions, which formally identify the region as Kammanadu with its capital at Katyadona (modern Konidena).

+Etymology and Migration

 The term "kamma" either referred to the two rivers that formed the boundaries of the region, or to the Buddhist monastic institutions called sanghakammas believed to have been once prevalent in the region.

 As the people of the region migrated to other parts, they were often referred to as the Kamma community (kamma-kula).
 Terms such as kamma-brahmana, kamma-komati, kamma-sreshti and kamma-kapu are attested in inscriptions as descriptions of people.
 The migration was apparently quite extensive, and was made by possible by the Kammanadu's strategic location with access to the Deccan Plateau as well as to the regions in the south and southwest.
 By 1872, only one-fourth of their total population was living in the original region.
 But the migrants retained links to the homeland and returned to it whenever the situation was favourable.